Types of Remote Working Arrangements

 • Communicate with supervisor to ensure you are meeting expectations

-• Regularly evaluate arrangement with supervisor and implement agreed upon changes
+• Regularly evaluate with supervisor and implement agreed upon changes

 Supervisor's Role